mistelip/CircleOfLife/README.md

-    int maxStomach      //Organism will not feed if it's stomach reaches this constant int lifespan	    //-1 after each turn, when reaching 0 organism becomes "becomeID" int fatness	        //How many organisms can be fed by this organism int minStomachRepInd // How "full" the organism has to be to be able to reproduce
+    int maxStomach      //Organism will not feed if it's stomach reaches this constant int lifespan	    //-1 after each turn, when reaching 0 organism becomes "becomeID" int fatness	        //How many organisms can be fed by this organism int minStomachRepInd //How "full" the organism has to be to be able to reproduce

 Updating Rules:
 As in game of life we look at the 8-neighbourhood.
 We adapt the rules to our model:

+Updating organism field:
-If neighbourhood includes:
+	If neighbourhood includes pray
-    1: Pray
         --> Remove 1 from fatness of the pray
         --> Mark pray so it will be dead at the end of the round --> Add +1 to stomach

-    2: The same organism AND (our stomach and the other organisms Stomach is > MinFoodToRep) AND includes an "nothing" field --> Change the "Nothing" field to our organism
+Updating "Nothing" field:
+	1: If neignbourhood includes two organisms of the same kind with both (stomach > MinFoodToRep) --> If there are multiple potential pairs
+			--> Randomly choose one
+        --> Change the "Nothing" field to the chosen organism type --> The variables of the new organism contain either default values or depend on the variables of the parents

 Additions: Probability that organism can successfully eat pray/ Reproduce.